-During the year ended April 30, 2022, we recognized non-cash share-based payments of \$2.3 million (2021 -\$1.0 million).
+During the three months ended July 31, 2022, we recognized non-cash share-based payments of \$0.2 million (2021 -\$0.9 million).
 The expense recognized in a given period reflects the fair value of past and newly-granted stock options and restricted stock units ("RSUs") outstanding during the period, and is impacted by factors such as vesting and fluctuations in the fair market value of our shares.
+During the three months ended July 31, 2022, we did not grant any stock options or RSUs.
+During the three months ended

-During the year ended April 30, 2022, we granted 829,000 stock options (2021 - 1,078,400) with a weighted average exercise price of CAD\$1.39 (2021 - CAD\$1.05) and a weighted average fair value of \$0.73 (2021 - \$0.76) per stock option, and 2,585,829 (2021 - 322,856) RSUs, including 1,088,813 RSUs to settle accrued bonuses and director fees from prior years.
-In addition, directors fees are currently paid by way of the issuance of RSUs in lieu of payment in cash, with \$0.2 million of current period director fees settled with RSUs.
+July 31, 2021, we granted 829,000 stock options with a weighted average exercise price of CAD\$1.39 and a weighted average fair value of \$0.73 per stock option, and 2,439,690 RSUs, including 1,088,813 RSUs to settle accrued bonuses and director fees from prior years.